LukeSmithxyz/emailwiz/README.md

   new one) might be on a public spam list.
 Check [this site](https://mxtoolbox.com/blacklists.aspx) to see if it is.
-Don't worry if you are: sometimes especially new domains are automatically assumed to be spam temporaily.
-If you are blacklisted by one of these, look into it and it will explain why and how to remove yourself.
+Don't worry if you are: sometimes especially new domains are automatically assumed to be spam temporarily.
+If you are blacklisted by one of these, look into it and it will explain how to remove yourself.